anoriangit/agon-vdp/README.md

 Font9x15 is included with the fabgl library used by the VDP and licensed accordingly.

-BESCII is licensed und CCO 1.0 and can be found here: https://github.com/damianvila/font-bescii
+BESCII is licensed under CCO 1.0 and can be found here: https://github.com/damianvila/font-bescii

 ### Build & install